 view from Flat Laurel Creek Trail - October 4, 2013

-Flat Laurel Creek flows near Sam Knob in Haywood County, close to the Graveyard Fields, Black Balsam Knob, and Tennent Mountain areas off of the Blue Ridge Parkway.
+10-8-17 Flat Laurel Creek originates near Sam Knob in Haywood County, close to the Graveyard Fields, Black Balsam Knob, and Tennent Mountain areas off of the Blue Ridge Parkway.
+This beautiful stream flows for over 1.5 miles, and loses almost 100' in elevation before joining the upper end of West Fork of the Pigeon River near Three Arch Bridge on NC215 north of the Parkway.
 There are several cascades along Flat Laurel Creek.
 A couple of them are fairly easy to access with some rock hopping.
-Seeing all of them requires some extreme rock scrambling skills and is only recommended for skilled creek waders.
+Seeing all of them requires some extreme rock scrambling skills and is only recommended for skilled creek walkers.
 This is a very popular hiking and primitive camping area and the parking areas become very overcrowded during the summer months.
 Get here early and you shouldn't have any problem finding a parking spot.
-You'll need the Pisgah Forest trail map to fully explore all of the hiking possibilities in this area.
+You'll need the Pisgah National Forest trail map to fully explore all of the hiking possibilities in this area.
 Several hikes offer some of the best high elevation and view hikes in western North Carolina.
 Go to this section of hikewnc.info for details on these hikes.
 This area also offers excellent early October fall color - usually between the first and second weeks.

 Directions: There are a couple of ways to access the Flat Laurel Creek Trail.
 The most popular is at the end of FR816 - Black Balsam Rd at MP420 of the Blue Ridge Parkway.
 Keep in mind that the Parkway is closed in the winter and you can not get to this area by vehicle.
-If you are coming from the Asheville area or Hwy 276 from Brevard, head south on the Parkway passing Graveyard Fields on the right, then continue to the right turn for Black Balsam Rd.
-If you are coming from the Smokies or Hwy 215, head north on the Parkway, pass Devil's Courthouse and look for Black Balsam Rd on the left.
-This road is usually not in good shape, so drive slow.
-It's paved but has with numerous deep potholes.
+If you are coming from the Asheville area or US276 from Brevard, head south on the Parkway passing Graveyard Fields on the right, then continue to the right turn for Black Balsam Rd.
+If you are coming from the Smokies or NC215, head north on the Parkway, pass Devil's Courthouse and look for Black Balsam Rd on the left.
 A couple of small pulloffs on the right as you first drive up offer views east (sunrise photo potential) back towards the Parkway and Looking Glass Rock.
 At about 3/4 of a mile up the road there is access to the Art Loeb and Mountains to Sea Trails.
 People park along (and sometimes in) the road here.
 Keep going about another 1/2 mile to the end of the road and park.
 If you get here by mid morning you shouldn't have any trouble finding a spot.
 There are 2 pit toilets here, but be prepared to hold your breath if you need to use them.
 Several trails lead from this parking area - the Flat Laurel Creek Trail is at the far end of the paved parking area.
 Pass the info kiosk on the left and snap a photo if you don't have a trail map!

 back to the Pisgah page